huggingface/blog/hf-bitsandbytes-integration.md

 ### The importance of outlier features

 A value that is outside the range of some numbers' global distribution is generally referred to as an outlier.
 Outlier detection has been widely used and covered in the current literature, and having prior knowledge of the distribution of your features helps with the task of outlier detection.
 More specifically, we have observed that classic quantization at scale fails for transformer-based models >6B parameters.
 While large outlier features are also present in smaller models, we observe that a certain threshold these outliers from highly systematic patterns across transformers which are present in every layer of the transformer.
-For more details on these phenomena see the [LLM.int8() paper](https://arxiv.org/abs/2208.07339).
+For more details on these phenomena see the [LLM.int8() paper](https://arxiv.org/abs/2208.07339) and [emergent features blog post](https://timdettmers.com/2022/08/17/llm-int8-and-emergent-features/).

 As mentioned earlier, 8-bit precision is extremely constrained, therefore quantizing a vector with several big values can produce wildly erroneous results.
 Additionally, because of a built-in characteristic of the transformer-based architecture that links all the elements together, these errors tend to compound as they get propagated across multiple layers.
 Therefore, mixed-precision decomposition has been developed to facilitate efficient quantization with such extreme outliers.
 It is discussed next.